承徳二年二月二日 Shōtoku 2 {1098} 2.2

 -

-The Avenues were large east-west thoroughfares, counted from First Avenue at the north boundary of the capital's original checkerboard layout, through to Ninth Avenue at the southern boundary.
+The "Avenues" were large east-west thoroughfares, counted from First Avenue at the north boundary of the capital's original checkerboard layout, through to Ninth Avenue at the southern boundary.
 Second Avenue passed in front of the Suzaku Gate, the main gate to the palace compound.
 Chūyūki in fact mentions the fire's proximity to the palace (岩波日本史辞典 maps). ↩

 -